Chapter 19. Editions and Licensing

 edition in the correct anthology (or anthologies), including credits and a list of

-It contains the content of the edition landing page, organized the way you want your
+It contains the content of the edition landing page curated and organized according

 Information about your edition belongs in the